NaeliaSalas/NaeliaSalas/README.md

 - :seedling: At the moment I am learning  Angular /JavaScript/ React / Node

-- :zap: In my free time, I am trying to get a better undestanding of each framworke we are currently working with
+- :zap: In my free time, I am trying to get a better undestanding of each framework we are currently working with